MelonSpeedruns/BotwRandomizer/README.md

 ## Quick start

 Head over to the [Releases](https://github.com/MelonSpeedruns/BotwRandomizer/releases) section and download the latest built .exe file.
-Run it, configure it, and enjoy your randomized game!
+Run it and configure it.
+Once the randomization process starts, it will create a new Cemu graphic pack in the proper folder.
+Make sure to enable it in Cemu's graphic packs settings!

 If you have any questions about the Randomizer, please ask them in our [Official Discord Server](https://discord.gg/vPPsreP4Ng).

-The BOTW Randomizer expects you to have an extracted copy of the Wii U version of Breath of the Wild, including the following:
+The BOTW Randomizer expects you to have an extracted copy of the Wii U version of BOTW, including the following:
 - The base game
 - The latest update (1.5.0)
 - The 2 DLCs

-It is also recommended (for now) to use Cemu to play the Randomizer, as it wasn't tested on an actual Wii U console.
+It is also recommended (for now) to use Cemu to play the Randomizer, as it wasn't tested on an actual Wii U console yet.

 ## What's randomized